Vietnam.vn - Nền tảng quảng bá Việt Nam

 High-protein diets do not directly cause kidney disease in healthy people.
 However, studies show that some common mistakes can increase the risk of kidney damage.

 Over-reliance on protein milk.
 Protein supplements such as whey, casein or soy powder are very popular among bodybuilders.
-However, overuse will put a lot of pressure on the kidneys.
-Some research evidence has found that protein intake exceeding 2 grams/kg of body weight per day over a long period of time will increase the burden of nitrogen metabolism, thereby reducing glomerular filtration function.
+However, excessive use will put a lot of pressure on the kidneys.
+Some research evidence has found that protein intake exceeding 2 grams/kg body weight per day over a long period of time will increase the burden of nitrogen metabolism, thereby reducing glomerular filtration function.
 The next content of this article will be on the health page on July 26 .

 4 common actions that accidentally hurt your eyes